cloudmesh-community/fa18-523-57/paper/paper.md

 Deep Learning [@fa18-523-57-Deep-Learning-wiki] is a branch of Machine Learning which takes its inspiration from the function and structure of a human brain [@fa18-523-57-Deep-Learning].
-It has a sub architecture called neural network which has been vastly used in different fields of computer vision, audio and video signal processing, natural language and speech recognition and such [@fa18-523-57-Deep-Learning-wiki].
+It uses a subset of machine learning algorithms which processes input data in multiple layers through feature extraction and transformation and predicts the output labels [@fa18-523-57-Deep-Learning-wiki].

-:o: sentence missing tying things together
+It is being vastly used in different fields of computer vision, audio and video signal processing, natural language and speech recognition and such [@fa18-523-57-Deep-Learning-wiki].

 ### Neural Networks